Track And Parse Twitter Messages Stream

 An even more interesting option is to get messages where you have been mentioned.
 It’s a bit more complicated, as we need to supply login credentials, but no rocket science either:

-That’ll give you the last few tweets mentioning the user supplied with the curl command.
+That will give you the last few tweets mentioning the user supplied with the curl command.
 Now all you got to figure out is how to parse the messages and plug them into your application.
+Keep in mind that Twitter is likely to undergo changes, and so might be the message format and api urls.
+In addition, expect a limit on the amount of message you can retrieve in a give time frame.